Sak Yant Tattoo FAQ | Thai Tattoo Questions

 Tattoo shops will often advertise “Bamboo Tattoo” along with the catalogue of Sak Yant images in the hopes that the customer has no idea about the difference between ‘Traditional Thai Poke method’ and a real Sak Yant is.
 The Bamboo Needle used by a Tattoo shop is essentially a chopstick with a needle attached that they give to the customer as a souvenir.

 Short Answer Yes and No. Sacred and Buddhist related images must go above the waist.
 This includes the majority of Sak Yant Designs.
-Some designs (mostly featuring animals) can go below the waist.
+Some designs (mostly featuring animals) can go below the waist such as on the legs.

 Sak Yant Location: Not much below the waist